MaxIceFlame/MaxIceFlame.github.io/docs/ml_wiki/update.en.md

 3, Adjusted the position of some diamonds in The Beethoven Virus

-4, Fixed the problems of roads in The Dreamer
+4, Fixed the issues of roads in The Dreamer

 5, Corrected the mistakes in credit